 A very common question we are asked of our newer pilots is how to adjust the CG on their rc airplane models.
 Most all CG (Center of Gravity) location/measurements for each airplane model can be found in our manuals though there can still be confusion in how to set up and fine tune the cg.
 These recommended CG locations are the starting point for each pilots to use prior their maiden flight.
 This will give the model its closest to neutral cg allowing an easier flight control for the pilots.
 Depending on each pilots goal one may choose to set their CG for a more precision style of flight by having a forward cg (nose heavier), or opposite would be tail heaver which can allow for easier 3d movement like hovers and harriers.
 Moving the models battery or electronics on the aircraft will change the longitudinal or lateral CG.
 Below we will explain our method that works well to achieve a neutral CG for each of our models and allow you to dial in your model to your liking!

 Once model is assembled with all recommended components , CG is set by moving battery with the giving CG measurement location number.
-This measurement is usually from the nose of the model (use reference location per manual).
-The giving CG from the manufactures manual will give you the closest to neutral flight from our testings.
+This measurement is usually from the nose or the leading edge of the main wing of the model (use reference location per manual).
+The models manual CG reference location will give you the closest to neutral flight from our testings.

 The first maiden of any rc airplane can be tricky and why its important to use the manufacture suggested CG to start with.
 Once your model has been aileron and rudder are trimmed you can now focus on elevator trim for upright and inverted flight testing.
 This is done with 3/4 throttle to see which direction the model pitches (nose-up or nose-down).
 We like to adjust elevator trim in the upright flight position first, once the model is flying level with the earth you can then turn model 180 degree which is call inverted.
 In this flight position you will be able to if your model pitches toward its nose or tail (toward the sky or down towards the earth).
 If your model is pitching upward towards the sky in the inverted flight position then your model would be tail heavier and you can move your battery a little forward and repeat the process over again.
 The same would be for the opposite, if your model pitches toward the earth then your model is nose heavy.
 Adjust battery location and repeat process till neutral flight is achieved.